fastify/fastify-cookie/README.md

 ### :warning: Security Considerations :warning:

-It's recommended to use `sha256` or stronger hashing algorithm as well as a `secret` that is at least 20 bytes long.
+It's recommended to use `sha256` or stronger hashing algorithm as well as a `secret`, that is at least 20 bytes long.

 #### parseOptions